MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab3_Dynamics_365_Customer_Service_capstone_lab.md

 3. On the **Command Bar**, select the **Show Visual Filter** button.

-4. On the **Case Mix (By Origin)** chart, select **Phone**.
-Notice that the Cases filter to only display Phone Cases.

-5. Select **Clear Al** to clear the filter.

-6. On the **Cases by Priority** chart, select **High**.
-Notice that the case list will be further filtered to include High priority cases.

-7. Click the first case that appears in the list to open it.
-After the case open, click the **Save &amp; Close** button on the command bar to close the case and return to the **Tier 1** Dashboard.

-8. Remove any currently applied filters, by selecting **Clear All**.

-9. Additional dashboards provide further details about the current case load.
+4. Additional dashboards provide further details about the current case load.
 You can work with other dashboards by using the dashboard selector.
 Change the dashboard from **Tier 1 Dashboard** to **Tier 2 Dashboard**.